Hands-on experience give students the opportunity to apply the knowledge gained in the classroom in a real-world environment.

 Guidelines for International Students

-If you are on an F-1 student visa, you must fulfill certain requirements in order to gain practical training through either an internship or co-op so that you don’t violate the terms of your visa.
+If you are on an F-1 student visa, you must fulfill certain requirements in order to gain practical training through either a summer or semester-long Internship so that you don’t violate the terms of your visa.

 Curricular Practical Training (CPT) is off-campus work experience (training) that is an integral part of an established curriculum.
 In practical terms, this means an opportunity must be required by the curriculum, or if not required, the student must receive credit for the training.